-Last week, the stock market suffered its largest weekly loss, since the 2008 financial crisis amid worries that one of the largest economic expansions in history may be coming to an end.
+Last week, the stock market suffered its largest weekly loss, it looks like the Coronavirus The Long Overdue Triggers Global Recession, since the 2008 financial crisis amid worries that one of the largest economic expansions in history may be coming to an end.
 Many analysts blame the coronavirus for the market downturn.

 The Federal Reserve is ready to act, as it issued a statement affirming that the central bank would use all its tools and “act as appropriate to support the economy”.